 The sign of the shift of the UCOP radii $\delta r_\varepsilon$ \eqref{eq:deltarK} is not so clear as in the static case, while the term that contains $\delta m$ is a positive contribution, the other term is proportional to $P_r$, and there is no restriction on the sign of this term.
 The shift of the UCOP radii $\delta r_\varepsilon$ can be expressed as

 In Appendix~\ref{app2}, we derived the values for the energy-momentum tensor components at the co-rotating frame in our settings.
 The values for the energy density and the pressures at the co-rotating frame are the same values as in the static case.
 Therefore, the analysis of the energy conditions \eqref{eq:NEC}, \eqref{eq:WEC}, \eqref{eq:SEC}, and \eqref{eq:DEC} remains valid.
-Energy conditions are frame-independent, therefore the interpretation in the co-rotating frame should hold true for any frame.
-Furhermore, by following the definitions~\eqref{eq:ws}, from expressions listed in Appendix~\ref{app2}, we can indentify $w_r = -1$, and
+Energy conditions are frame-independent, therefore the interpretation in the co-rotating frame should hold for any frame.
+Furthermore, by following the definitions~\eqref{eq:ws}, from expressions listed in Appendix~\ref{app2}, we can identify $w_r = -1$, and